provide the essential

 on 5 continents.

-I look forward to seeing you in the Missile Design and System Engineering
+I look forward to seeing you in the Missile Design, Development, and

 The most comprehensive option for my short course is a five day short course.
 A system-level,